osgirl/Euromoney.Semantic.RecruitmentTest/README.md

 	Input: "What is the birth place of David Cameron?"
 	Output: "London, United Kingdom"

-	Input: "What is the birth place of Tony Blair?"
+	Input: Where was David Cameron born?"
-	Output: "Edinburgh, United Kingdom"
+	Output: "London, United Kingdom"

 ---